 Preventive detention must not be used for regular law and order issues.

-The endeavour must be to guard liberty – one of the fundamental rights guaranteed by the Constitution.
+The endeavor must be to guard liberty – one of the fundamental rights guaranteed by the Constitution.